-Sender IDs are all overwritten with a random Malaysian number or occasionally a shortcode
+Sender IDs are all overwritten to a random short code or occasionally an international long number.

 Unicode is supported.